xecutioner/conky-forever/README.md

 ## Up & Running

-Add following lines to auto start.
+Add following lines to auto start or try it to just test it running.

     cd "/to/conky-forever/path/";
     "./run.sh" &